Classical Verification of Quantum Computations in Linear Time: Introduction

 \subsection{Discussion}

-We first remark several limitations of our results that we do not aim to solve in this work. \begin{itemize} \item Although our remote state preparation protocol runs in constant rounds, we do not aim to construct constant round CVQC protocol.
+We first remark several limitations of our results that we do not aim to solve in this work. \begin{itemize} \item Although our remote state preparation protocol runs in constant rounds, we do not aim to construct a constant round CVQC protocol.
 The underlying gadget-assisted verification protocol runs in linear rounds which implies the overall round complexity of our CVQC protocol is also linear. \item We do not focus on optimizing the hidden constant in the big-O notation.
-Although the current constant blow-up is not practical, we still estimate part of the constants explicitly to set a record for future improvements, which we believe is possible. \item The security of our RSPV protocol is defined up to constant error and possibly unbounded isometry.
+The current constant blow-up is far from being practical, but it's largely from the very loose security analysis (even elementary calculations in our work could be far from being tight).
+Despite being loose, in this work we still give explicit bounds for most of the constants to set a record for future improvements, which could be important for the studies of practicality of these protocols. \item The security of our RSPV protocol is defined up to constant error and possibly unbounded isometry, and does not take composability into consideration.
 (See Section \ref{sec:4.3} for details.)
-This is sufficient for constructing our CVQC protocol but will restrict the application scenarios of our RSPV. \end{itemize} It will be desirable to see the resolutions of these problems.
-Besides the problems above, our results also naturally give rise to the following questions. \begin{itemize} \item Could we use either CVQC or RSPV in our work to construct new faster protocols for other problems (for example, zero-knowledge or multiparty computation)? \item Could we replace the random oracle by standard model assumptions, and prove its security formally? \end{itemize} We believe our work, together with answers to these questions, will be important for taking secure quantum computations into practice.
+This is sufficient for constructing our CVQC protocol but will restrict the application scenarios of our RSPV. \item The circuit description and complexity are in the MBQC model \cite{MBQC}, since one existing work that our work relies on \cite{FKD} is in the MBQC model.
+In general there is an additional blowup of circuit width when a circuit in the usual circuit model is transformed into MBQC model, due to the fact that in the usual circuit model gates can be applied onto arbitrary wires while in the MBQC model only interactions between neighbors are natively supported and long-range gates come with a cost.
+It's debatable which model is more suitable for modeling quantum computations; nevertheless it's better to have protocols for both models and the usual circuit model version remains to be resolved.\footnote{We thank anonymous reviewers and Simons reunion program attendees for pointing this out.} \end{itemize} It will be desirable to see the resolutions of these problems.
+Besides the problems above, our results also naturally give rise to the following questions. \begin{itemize} \item Could we use either CVQC or RSPV in our work to construct new faster protocols for other problems?
+As discussed in Section \ref{sec:1.2.3}, \cite{MahadevVerification,BCMVV} leads to a series of protocols for various different problems.
+It is promising to explore the possibility of using our protocols or techniques to construct fast protocols for these problems. \item Could we replace the random oracle by standard model assumptions, and prove its security formally?
+We feel our protocols have a relatively clean and clear structure, and the usage of the random oracle is not involved.
+The applications of the random oracle in our protocol construction are as follows: \begin{itemize} \item We use the random oracle to construct the underlying symmetric key encryption scheme used in lookup-tables (see Section \ref{sec:2.2} for a discussion). \item We use the random oracle in RO-padded Hadamard tests \cite{jiayu20}.
+(We will mention it in Section \ref{sec:2.3}.) \end{itemize} It is an intriguing question to instantiate the random oracle (or reducing its usage) with a formal proof. \end{itemize} We believe our work, together with answers to these questions, will be important for theoretical and practical development of secure quantum computations.